Valour Surpasses US$1 Billion In Assets Under Management

 Innovative Leadership: With a 133% year-over-year AUM growth in 2024 and top-performing ETPs like Valour SOL, BTC, ETH, and ADA, Valour continues to lead the market by delivering cutting-edge, cost-effective, and secure digital asset investment products across Europe and beyond.

-TORONTO, Jan.
-21, 2025 /PRNewswire/ - DeFi Technologies Inc. (the " Company " or " DeFi Technologies ") (CBOE CA: DEFI) (GR: R9B) (OTC: DEFTF), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (" DeFi "), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") has surpassed US$1 billion in assets under management (" AUM ") for the first time in its history.
+Toronto, Canada , January 21, 2025 - DeFi Technologies Inc. (the“ Company ” or“ DeFi Technologies ”) (CBOE CA: DEFI ) (GR: R9B ) (OTC: DEFTF ), a financial technology company that pioneers the convergence of traditional capital markets with the world of decentralised finance (“ DeFi ”), is pleased to announce that its subsidiary, Valour Inc., and Valour Digital Securities Limited (together, " Valour "), a leading issuer of exchange traded products (" ETPs ") has surpassed US$1 billion in assets under management (“ AUM ”) for the first time in its history.
 The official total AUM now stands at a record US$1.02 billion (C$1.46 billion) as of January 20, 2025.

 This milestone builds upon Valour's strong December performance, which included record monthly net inflows of C$56 million (US$38.8 million) and the historic launch of 20 new digital asset ETPs on the Spotlight Stock Market.
 Valour's achievements have cemented its position as a leader in providing seamless access to digital asset.